sourabh945/Computational-Physics-Lib/README.md

 All the program in main branch is well tested and they can be fit for all cases.

-All the excuatable are made for the linux.
+All the executable are made for the linux.

 The new underdevelopment program in the test branch please Inform if any error is occur in the program .